-This updated Resourcing Strategy underpins the directions within Sustainable Sydney 2030 Community Strategic Plan and builds on previous plans, ensuring that the shared vision for our city in 2030 is realised.
-It takes stock of what has already been achieved and responds to the feedback we've received from our community over the last four years.
+This updated Resourcing Strategy underpins the directions within the Sustainable Sydney 2030 Community Strategic Plan and builds on previous plans, ensuring that the shared vision for our city in 2030 is realised.

+It takes stock of what has already been achieved and responds to the feedback we've received from our community.
 It also takes account of changes in relevant federal and NSW government policies and commitments as well as the long term economic, social, cultural and environmental trends and challenges for Sydney.